uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0043-reconnaissance.md

 - [G0138] Andariel: Andariel has inserted a malicious script within compromised websites to collect potential victim information such as browser type, system language, Flash Player version, and other data.

 ### T1592.003 - Gather Victim Host Information: Firmware

+Procedures:

+- Adversaries may gather information about the victim's host firmware that can be used during targeting.
+Information about host firmware may include a variety of details such as type and versions on specific hosts, which may be used to infer more information about hosts in the environment (ex: configuration, purpose, age/patch level, etc.).
+Adversaries may gather this information in various ways, such as direct elicitation via Phishing for Information.
+Information about host firmware may only be exposed to adversaries via online or other accessible data sets (ex: job postings, network maps, assessment reports, resumes, or purchase invoices).
+Gathering this information may reveal opportunities for other forms of reconnaissance (ex: Search Open Websites/Domains or Search Open Technical Databases), establishing operational resources (ex: Develop Capabilities or Obtain Capabilities), and/or initial access (ex: Supply Chain Compromise or Exploit Public-Facing Application).

 ### T1592.004 - Gather Victim Host Information: Client Configurations